ViktorDiy/FLSUN-V400-nozzle-wipe/readme.md

 </br>
 First step - you should print 3 parts from STL files - base, arm and bucket.
 It was developed for limited printer space for most popular enclosure in internet.</br>
 </br>
-It will be usefull to read about this nozzel wiper for Voron 3d printer - https://github.com/VoronDesign/VoronUsers/tree/main/printer_mods/chirpy/NozzleWiper</br>
+It will be usefull to read about this nozzel wiper for Voron 3d printer: https://github.com/VoronDesign/VoronUsers/tree/main/printer_mods/chirpy/NozzleWiper</br>
 </br>
 Usually you can connect your PWM servo pin via BLTOUCH PWM pin on 3d printer MCU (PA8 for FLSUN castrated clone of MKS Robin nano v2), but after failure try I find</br> out that on this pin I have non standard PWM signal, but heart attack cardiogram )))</br>